StefanTodoran/test/README.md

 In firefox (not an issue in chrome, need to check safari) sometimes if your mouse is within the bounding box of a parallax section during the animation, it just becomes invisible and stays that way.
 Seems to be an issue with firefox and animations, as opening the inspector fixes the issue, but I haven't found a workaround.

 The resume button used to have an issue where the `<a>` was bigger than its `<img>`.
 I managed to fix that, but introduced the most bizarre bug.
 If the window is resized to a width small enough to have the icon-buttons shrink (screen width less than 500px), the resume button's img becomes stretched horizontally, but only when not hovered.
 This issue persists even if the window is resized to a larger width, and even on refresh somehow??

+The build deployment script is broken if run from the `deployment` directory.